 Also, because they can be eaten raw, they retain their vitamin, mineral, and antioxidant content.

 For these reasons, sunflower microgreens are among the most popular.
-We sell a lot of them to our health stores and at farmers, markets.
+We sell many of them to our health stores and farmers’ markets.

 Besides Nutrition, Do Sunflower Microgreens Offer Medical Benefits?

 Sunflower microgreens are among the most complete foods you can add to your diet to improve nutrition.

 Sunflower shoots are a great source of protein for vegetarians.

 Sunflower microgreens are low in calories and high in nutrition, making them ideal for any natural and healthy fat-loss program.